Creckle/RetailMacro/README.md

 "stance" / "form"  | none or _index_ or _expression_    | stance:1/2
 "stealth"          | none                               |

+every condition can be negated by writing 'no' in front of it.
+For example "nocombat" and "nomod" are valid conditions

 *reset condition:* describes the timeout condition for when a sequence restarts
 ```
 /castsequence reset=10 Curse of Agony, Corruption, Shadow Bolt